 Tax Calculator

-Enter your annual Colorado taxable income to compare Colorado’s current flat tax with a Graduated Income Tax estimate.
+Enter your annual Colorado taxable income to compare the current flat tax system with a Colorado Graduated Income Tax estimate.

 Your effective tax rate will be : 4.4%